bitsofcotton/consistency-boots/README.md

 We trust the computer if they don't cheat datas nor calculations nor priviledges etcetc.
 To trust them, we test CPU first, then, storage and memory second.
 This is one of a trivial CPU tester.

+# Tips
+However, if the system nor compiler is infected, there's also unveiled backdoors on the computer.